 St. Agatha Medals

-Every St. Agatha medal in our collection is crafted in the USA by Bliss Manufacturing and backed by a lifetime guarantee.
-Choose from sterling silver, 14kt gold filled, or 14kt solid gold, with a range of sizes and chain lengths to fit every preference and budget.
-Free shipping is available on orders over $40.
-Browse our full selection of patron saint medals , or explore our St. Peregrine medals for those seeking intercession in the face of cancer and serious illness.
+Every St. Agatha medal in our collection is proudly made in the USA by Bliss Manufacturing and backed by a lifetime guarantee.
+Choose from sterling silver, 14kt gold filled, or 14kt solid gold in multiple sizes and chain lengths.
+Browse our complete collection below or explore our St. Camillus de Lellis medals, St. Luke medals, and patron saint medals for additional Catholic healthcare gifts.

 Quick view